aurelienlair/kibana/README.md

   "tagline" : "You Know, for Search"
 }
 ```

 Now let's install Kibana and link it to our Elastic Search instance.
 ```
 aurelien@linux:~$ /usr/bin/docker run -d -p 5601:5601 -h kibana --name kibana --link elasticsearch:elasticsearch kibana
 ```
+You can check if the project is correctly set up by opening `http://localhost:5601` from your browser.
+Here is what you should see:

 Now in the project directory let us create a logstash.conf on which we'll define that the inputs will be received
 from the standard input